90th BG c1943

 On July 4, 1989, two members of CILHI with Bruce Hoy, PNG Museum, landed near the crash site and established a camp.
 Rain set

-in, and we remained in camp for the rest of the day.
-Very cold with
+in, and we remained in camp for the rest of the day in very cold conditions at an altitude of 10,500'.

 reaching it at 8.35am.
 The crash site is located down the ridge from